oooscaaar/game-engine/README.md

 </h1>

 Developed for the [Master's Degree in Advanced Programming for AAA Video Games](https://www.talent.upc.edu/ing/estudis/formacio/curs/201200/advanced-programming-aaa-video-games/)</br>
 The game engine is under development.
-Until today, it features:
+It features:
 - Loading geometry
 - Inspecting geometry
 - Tweaking some engine and geometry attributes